Executive leadership team

 Ms Pearson was appointed as Chief Executive of the AEMC in February 2016, bringing outstanding organisational leadership capabilities, and a breadth of industry and regulatory experience to the role.
 Prior to her appointment she served as Senior Director, Market Development, where she was responsible for directing reviews and rule determinations to facilitate the energy sector’s adjustment to technological change and manage emerging concerns about energy security and consumer responses in a carbon-sensitive world.
 Before joining the Commission in 2007, Ms Pearson’s roles included Executive Manager of Retail Regulation at Energy Australia and corporate mergers and acquisitions at law firms Freehills and Deacons.
 She holds a Bachelor of Arts and a Bachelor of Law with Honours from the University of Sydney.

 Ms Suzanne Falvi

 Executive General Manager, Security and Reliability

-Ms Falvi leads the team responsible for reviews and rule changes relating to system security and reliability.
-A principal focus of the team in the past year has been the extensive systemsecurity work program.
-She also leads the Reliability Panel Secretariat.
-Before her appointment as Senior Director, Suzanne was one of the AEMC’s Senior Lawyers.
-She previously worked as a Senior Policy Adviser for the ACT Government in their energy policy team, as in-house counsel in solar technology R&D company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
-She holds Bachelor of Economics, a Bachelor of Law with Honours and a Master of Laws in International Law from the Australian National University.
+Ms Falvi leads the team responsible for reviews and rule changes relating to system security and reliability which have been a principal focus for the energy market bodies in the past three years.
+She also leads the Reliability Panel secretariat.
+She previously worked as a senior policy adviser for the ACT Government in their energy policy team, as in-house counsel in a solar technology research and development company, and for Minter Ellison specialising in competition, energy, administrative law and commercial litigation.
+She holds a Bachelor of Economics, a Bachelor of Law with Honours and a Master of Laws in International Law from the Australian National University.